tylermercer/personal-website/src/content/posts/software/partial-clone-git-repo.md

 git clone -n --depth=1 --filter=tree:0 <your-repo-url>
 ```

-This isn't your standard git clone.
-Here we use `--filter` to specify the
+This isn't your standard-issue git clone command.
+Here we use `--filter` to
-objects (think versions of files) we want to download.
-Specifying `tree:0` as
+specify the objects (think versions of files) we want to download.
+Specifying
-the filter value means we don't want _anything_---at least, not until we say
+`tree:0` as the filter value means we don't want _anything_---at least, not
-which files we _do_ want. `--depth=1` means we don't want any commits other than
+until we say which files we _do_ want. `--depth=1` means we don't want any
-the most recent one.
-(Commits we or others make on the main branch will be
+commits other than the most recent one.
+(Commits we or others make on the main
-pulled when we `git pull`, but nothing older than the most recent commit at the
+branch will be pulled when we `git pull`, but nothing older than the most recent
-time of the clone will be downloaded, even on those subsequent pulls.)
+commit at the time of the clone will be downloaded, even on those subsequent
+pulls.)

 Replace `<your-repo-url>` with the URL you normally use for git clone.
 For
 example, in my case, I used